Frodojj/shrimp-notes/README.md

 - init: \[x, y]
 	- Initial point where pointerdown happened.
 - isPrimaryButton
-	- True if the pointerdown button pressed was the primary one, such as the left-click, touch with a finger, or a pen-tip.
+	- Truthy if the pointerdown button pressed was the primary one, such as the left-click, touch with a finger, or a pen-tip. (i.e. mas 1 for MouseEvent.buttons).
 - isEraserButton
-	- True if the pointerdown button was an eraser button (i.e. mask 32 for MouseEvent.buttons).
+	- Truthy if the pointerdown button was an eraser button (i.e. mask 32 for MouseEvent.buttons).
 - currentTarget
 	- currentTarget for the event.
 Usually should be the svg element node that